pseudomuto/routesjs-rails/README.md

 # Installation

 * Add `gem routesjs-rails` to your _Gemfile_ and run `bundle install`
+* Run `rails g routes_js:install`
 * Add `//= require routesjs-rails` to your _application.js_ file.

-Optionally, you can run `rails g routes_js:install` to create an initializer for configuring routesjs-rails.

 # Usage

-Requiring `routesjs-rails` will make a global object available called `Routes`.
+Requiring `routesjs-rails` in your JS manifest, will create a global object called `Routes`.
 This object will have two methods for every _named_ route in config/routes.rb; the path method and the url method.